2025–26 European Aquatics Women's Champions League: Format

-Twelve teams will participate in the qualification round in September 2025.
-The third and fourth teams from national leagues ranked 1–4, champions and runners up of the national leagues ranked 5–6 and champions from national leagues ranked 7 and below take part (if they choose to enter).
+Twelve teams participated in the qualification round in September 2025.
+The third and fourth teams from national leagues ranked 1–4, champions and runners up of the national leagues ranked 5–6 and champions from national leagues ranked 7 and below took part (if they choose to enter).
 The teams are divided into four separate groups, held in centralised venues.
-After round robin play, the top two teams in each group progress to the group stage.
+After round robin play, the top two teams in each group progressed to the group stage.